 Just steps away from Palau March is La Seu, Palma’s grand cathedral.
 First a bit of history: Palma was originally founded as a Roman camp, then conquered by the Byzantine Empire, colonized by the Moors, and, in the 13th century, reconquered by James I of Aragon.
 Soon after his victory over the Moors, King James commissioned a massive cathedral to be built on the site of a former mosque.
 Construction began in 1229 and it took almost 400 years to complete.

 In the early 20th century, La Seu underwent some changes at the hands of the Modernist architect Antoni Gaudí.
-One of his most dramatic additions was the enormous crown-of-thorns illuminated canopy that hangs over the altar.
+One of his most dramatic additions was the enormous crown-of-thorns illuminated canopy hanging over the altar.
 Gaudi’s unexpected Modernist intervention in a classic Gothic cathedral makes Le Seu all the more memorable.
-Today, Le Seu is by far the most emblematic monument on the island and is not to be missed.
+Today, Le Seu is by far the most emblematic monument on the island.

 Next door to Le Seu, you’ll happen upon yet another impressive sight – the Royal Palace of La Almudaina.
 Originally a Muslim fortress, Mallorca’s Christian rulers rebuilt it into a palace in the 14th century.
 The result is a beautiful, and very interesting, conflux of architectural styles.
 Over the centuries, various Iberian monarchs held court there.
 In modern times, it is the official summer residence of the Spanish Royal Family.